Ieuan Deulwyn: Poetry

 If the bruise of a strawberry is sweet.

-As Professor Williams observes, Deulwyn complains about the waiting, the longing, and his aching, like every lover.
-He knows well how to turn a sweet verse, but understanding the puzzling personality of Gwen is too much for him.
-Like his skilled teacher, he jokes about the deplorable condition to which he was driven by love, even to the loss of his hair!

 Deulwyn sometimes borders on what might be considered blasphemy in other ages.
 In praise of the generosity of Sion ap Dafydd of Llysnewydd, he says in his elegy: “If he is in his [Sion’s] home, God will not be without a drink of wine.”
 “Do not be so treacherous” writes a later copyist in the margin, but Deulwyn says, “His treatment of his guests made a saint of Sion’s soul.”

 In his elegy to Sir Richard Herbert, Ieuan compares the sorrow at the news of his death to the crucifixion of Christ, and the betrayal at Banbury as exceeded only by the betrayal of God.
 Similarly, in his elegy to Dafydd Fychan and Ieuan ap Gruffydd: “As Mary mourned, beneath the cross, her son’s fell wounds, so I their loss.”

 His poems of praise are loaded with genealogy, “until they bore the poet,” but they are a treat for the historian and genealogist.
 The subjects of these poems are generally the heroes of the Wars of the Roses.
 He was a contemporary of Lewys Glyn Cothi, and they frequently wrote of the same people, with the benefit that one poet often supplements the other in clarifying relations of local families.

 Although Ieuan, like Lewys, was able to flatter his patrons, he was unfortunate enough to anger two who were worthy of reconciliation.
 And indeed he humbles himself in seeking that reconciliation.
 At the same time this presents a perfect opportunity for him to paint a picture of the slanderer:

 Fortunately the poet was successful enough in his work to have his poetry survive the ravages of time.

 Origins

 Ieuan was from Pendeulwyn in Llangynnwr parish in the Welshry of Cydweli (Kidwelly) commote in Carmarthenshire.
 From this place he took his penname.
 While Ieuan Deulwyn has become the standardized version of the poet's name, his name appears in the copies of his poetry in various forms, including Ieuan Deulwyn, Ieuan Daylwyn, Ieuan Deylwyn, and Evan o Dewlwyn.
-In pedigrees his name appears as “Evan Daylwyn thelder,” “Duyland als. tobushe,” and “dwyland to bushe,”, the latter designations derived from the English translation of deulwyn, i.e. two bush.
+In pedigrees his name appears as “Evan Daylwyn thelder,” “Duyland als. tobushe,” and “dwyland to bushe,”, the latter designations derived from the English translation of deulwyn, i.e. two bushes.
 It is emphasized in the pedigrees because at least one of Ieuan's sons adopted the surname Bush on establishing himself in England, and it was this branch of the family that sought out the heralds to establish the pedigree.